Distinctive unit insignia: Wear

 When a DUI is authorized, all personnel assigned to the organization wear the insignia, except general officers, the Sergeant Major of the Army and the Senior Enlisted Advisor to the Chairman.
 General officers wear their regimental distinctive insignia (RDI) on the black pullover sweater.
 The Sergeant Major of the Army and Senior Enlisted Advisor to the Chairman (if a soldier) wear, respectively, the SMA and SEAC collar insignia in lieu of the DUI on their pullover sweaters and berets, but their epaulets are bare.

-Units not listed in AR 670-1 (other than USAG) may request a DUI be authorized if the unit has at least 500 military assigned (250 for Department of the Army operating agencies).
+Units not listed in AR 670-1 (other than USAG) may request a DUI be authorized if the unit has at least 500 military personnel assigned (250 for Department of the Army operating agencies).
 The Army element of joint commands may be authorized a DUI if the Army element has at least 500 Army personnel.